 - read them in chronological order to follow the story from the beginning.
 Start by Existential Dialogue 1 then follow the arrows.

-- read them randomly as each dialogue stands by itself (see Archives once you have opened a dialogue).
+- read them randomly as each dialogue stands by itself (see List of dialogues once you have opened a dialogue).

 - read them by choosing the characters talking, or the themes discussed (see below).